-Phyllis Yoshida - Deputy Assistant Secretary for Asia, Europe and the Americas
+Phyllis Yoshida - Deputy Assistant Secretary for Asia and the Americas

 Previously Dr. Yoshida served as the DOE Director of the FreedomCAR and Fuel Partnership.
 The FreedomCAR and Fuel Partnership is a government-industry cooperative research partnership to examine and advance the pre-competitive, high-risk research needed to achieve petroleum-free, emission-free personal transportation.